The New Star Material in the Medical Field: Nitinol

 Shape Memory Effect

 Shape Memory Effect: Nitinol has a shape memory effect, meaning it can remember and return to a predefined shape at a specific temperature.
-This allows it to adapt to different temperatures and shapes within the body and is used to manufacture medical devices and implants that require adaptability, such as stents, implants, and catheters.
+Manufacturers use it to adapt to different temperatures and shapes within the body, making it suitable for medical devices and implants that require adaptability, such as stents, implants, and catheters.

 Biocompatibility